 Medaram Jatara special video:

-After she became savior of the tribal people.
-She was married Pagididda Raju who works at Kakatiyas (Kakatiyas are the rulers of Andhra from Warangal between 1000 AD to 1380 AD) as tribal chief.
+After she became a saviour of the tribal people.
+She was married to Pagididda Raju who works at Kakatiyas (Kakatiyas are the rulers of Andhra from Warangal between 1000 AD to 1380 AD) as tribal chief.
 Sammakka blessed with two daughters (Sarakka & Nagulamma) and one son (Jampanna).

 More About Medaram Jatara:

 Sammakka Saralamm Jatara Also known as Medaram Jatara is a largest tribal religious congregation in the world.
 This Medaram Jatara will be celebrated for every two years in February month.
 Approximately 10 million people converging the on the place medaram.
 This will celebrate for four Days.
 And many people come from different states such as Madhya Pradesh (MP), Chhattisgarh, Odisha, Maharashtra, Karnataka, and Jharkhand.

 4 Days of Medaram Jatara: